vkarak/reframe/GOVERNANCE.md

 We look for a track record of good contributions, a good understanding of the code base and constructive participation in reviews and discussions.

 Maintainers can step down at any time.
+Maintainers can also be removed by the leadership team with an absolute majority vote.
-A maintainer who has been inactive for more than a year may be removed by the leadership team.
-Before a vote, the maintainer is notified and given an opportunity to respond.
-The leadership team decides by majority vote.
+The maintainer to be removed is notified about the reasons and given the opportunity to respond.

 ## How decisions are made